How Person Centred Therapy for depression can help

 Symptoms can include persistent sadness, hopelessness, lifelessness and low self-worth, loss of interest and enjoyment and crying for long periods.
 You may hide away from the world, feel numb and isolate from important relationships, and you end up fatigued and lethargic, and suffer from sleeplessness and changes in appetite, memory and sex drive.
 Perhaps you’re plagued by self-loathing, irritability, guilt, having no meaning in life and even wanting to die.

-Person-centred Counselling (PCC) is a highly effective form of therapy that can help those suffering from depression.
-It’s based on the idea that individuals have an innate ability to heal themselves, and the Counsellor's role is to create a supportive environment in which this can happen.
-PCC focuses on the individual and their feelings, rather than trying to diagnose or ‘fix’ them.
+Person-centred Therapy (PCT) is a highly effective form of therapy that can help those suffering from depression.
+It’s based on the idea that individuals have an innate ability to heal themselves, and the Therapist's role is to create a supportive environment in which this can happen.
+PCT focuses on the individual and their feelings, rather than trying to diagnose or ‘fix’ them.
 This means that people can be empowered to make their own decisions and explore their feelings without feeling judged or controlled.